ruricolist/cl-textcat/README.txt

 (2013).

 CL-TEXTCAT provides a single function, TEXTCAT:CLASSIFY.
-It takes an input text and returns, as multiple values, its best guesses for the language of the text:
+It takes an input text and returns its best guess for the language of the text:

      (classify "how now brown cow")
-     => :EN
+     => :EN, NIL

+If there are other plausible languages, a list of them is returned as the second value.

 It returns ISO639 alpha-2 (en, es) codes for languages that have them, and alpha-3 codes (eng, spa) for languages that do not.